jasoneppink/handheld-digital-photo-frame/README.md

 <img src="/images/tape-test-front.jpg" height=250 align=center>   <img src="/images/tape-test-back.jpg" height=250 align=center>

 3. Insert the wireless receiver into the tablet's USB port and tape the receiver to the back of the tablet.
-Plug in the wireless transmitter and test that it charges the tablet when it sits on the stand.
+Power the wireless transmitter and test that it charges the tablet when it sits on the stand.
 Wireless charging can be finnicky.
-Try many different variations.
+Try many different positions.
 Test for days.

 <img src="/images/tape-test-tablet.jpg" height=250 align=center>